Efik literature: Third era (1975-2000)

 According to Duke, "there was a deliberate attempt by the South Eastern state government to marginalize the use of Efik language in spite of its long time existence as one of Nigerian Language subjects taught in schools and available in the West African School Certificate Examination."
 The threat to Efik was fought back through the establishment of associations aimed at preserving and promoting Efik language.
 Among these associations were the Institute of Efik Arts & Culture founded in 1971 and later on the Association for the Promotion of Efik Language Arts & Culture (APELAC).
 APELAC made great strides in preserving and promoting Efik culture in spite of the association's financial constraints.
 In the early years of this era, a committee aimed at reviewing and revisiting the Efik orthography was set up at the request of the council of vice-chancellors of Nigerian Universities.
 The introduction of the new orthography would mean a conversion of on-going Efik reading materials to the modern orthography.
-The present orthography was approved for use in schools by the Ministry of Education Cross River state on 1st September 1975.
+The present orthography was approved for use in schools by the Ministry of Education Cross River state on 1 September 1975.
 Books such as E.N.
 Amaku's Edikot Nwed mbuk series would be modified to accommodate the demands of the new orthography while newer texts emerged using this orthography.
 Among literary writers in the early years of this new era included Esien-Ekpe Edet Okon, Mary J. Edet, A.J.
 Udo-Ema, Etubom Thomas Efiom and Asuquo Otop.

 Prose

 Esien-Ekpe Edet Okon

 Esien-Ekpe Okon's earliest literary work can be traced to the 1950s when he released the play titled, Unam öbön enyene kpa öbön.
-His most notable works were Uyi Efiọñ Esien (1976) and Ñkukunkpọyọriyọ (1985).
-Uyi Efiọñ Esien tells the story of a woman of noble birth described as proud, beautiful, industrious and wealthy.
+His most notable works were Uyi Efiọn̄ Esien (1976) and N̄kukunkpọyọriyọ (1985).
+Uyi Efiọn̄ Esien tells the story of a woman of noble birth described as proud, beautiful, industrious and wealthy.
 She is married to Akabom Ene, a man from a noble family in Creek Town.
 Akabom Ene passes away, leaving Uyi with an only son, Antigha Akabom Ene.
 Antigha Akabom is one of the most handsome men in the community.
 A contest between Creek Town and Obutong soon occurs, which Antigha takes part.
 The contest leaves Antigha bed-ridden for nearly an indefinite period.
 Uyi does everything she can to save her son, undergoing one ordeal to another to see if health can be acquired either with money or with another life.
 With all efforts to no avail, Uyi runs mad, losing her senses and is in a state of grief and pain.
 She mocks the missionaries at Creek town and ignores the British consul's threats.
-Another of Okon's works, Ñkukunkpọyọriyọ is a collection of historical and mythical stories of the Efik people specifically those of Eki extraction.
+Another of Okon's works, N̄kukunkpọyọriyọ is a collection of historical and mythical stories of the Efik people specifically those of Eki extraction.